yashdd/Attendeazy/README.md

 ## 🚀 Features

-- 🔐 User and Host authentication system (in progress)
+- 🔐 User and Host authentication system
 - 🛠️ Host dashboard to create, update, and delete events
 - 🔍 Event discovery with filters by category, location, and date
 - 💳 Stripe integration for secure ticket payments